jeajar/0365-mediawiki/README.md

 The docker compose stack uses Traefik `v1.7` , codename `morailles` as a reverse proxy and is configured to issue certificates autamatically with Let's Encrypt.
 If OV or EV certificates are a requirement, please refer to the [traefik documentation](https://docs.traefik.io/v1.7/configuration/backends/docker/).
 TLS 1.2 with a handlful of cyphers are allowed, older devices using TLS 1.1 will not work.

-This image uses a modified entrypoint to handle docker secrets environement variables like the official mysql image do with variables like MYSQL_ROOT_PASSWORD_FILE.
+This image uses a modified entrypoint to handle docker secrets environement variables like the official mysql image do with variables like `MYSQL_ROOT_PASSWORD_FILE`.

 __Required mediawiki extensions__
 * [PluggableAuth](https://www.mediawiki.org/wiki/Extension:PluggableAuth)